How to Adjust Your Open Office Space for Activity-Based Working?

 3. Systems to monitor how workspaces are being used.
 These will help you monitor how workspaces are being used, the frequency of use, and the type of work most often conducted around the workspace — and then fold those learnings into actionable alterations (for example, reconfiguring furniture setups, implementing signage and thinking through other ways to help individuals maximize their time in a given space).

-The Benefits of Activity-Based Working
+The Benefits of Activity-Based Workspaces

 ABW enables employees to be as efficient and productive as possible.
 When they feel supported, they’re likely to produce great quality work and feel more engaged with your brand.
 With activity areas to hold private calls, important meetings or to spend a couple of hours without distractions, they can work quickly without compromising quality.
 Here are some direct benefits both for employees, as well as for the employers.